-Our direct sales to the U.S. market accounted for 2.8%, 5.9% and 17.7% of our total revenue in 2012, 2013 and 2014, respectively.
+Our direct sales to the U.S. market accounted for 5.9%, 17.7% and 25.8% of our total revenue in 2013, 2014 and 2015, respectively.

-In 2011, solar panel manufacturing companies in the United States led by SolarWorld Industries America Inc., filed a broad trade case with the United States Department of Commerce (the "U.S. Department of Commerce") and United States International Trade Commission (the "U.S. International Trade Commission") against the Chinese solar industry, accusing Chinese producers of crystalline silicon photovoltaic cells, whether or not assembled into modules, of selling their products (i.e., CSPV cells or modules incorporating these cells) in United States at less than fair value, and of receiving financial assistance from the Chinese governments that benefited the production, manufacture, or exportation of such products.
+In 2011, SolarWorld Industries America Inc., a solar panel manufacturing companies in the United States, filed anti-dumping and countervailing duty petitions with the United States Department of Commerce (the "U.S. Department of Commerce") and United States International Trade Commission (the "U.S. International Trade Commission") against the Chinese solar industry, accusing Chinese producers of crystalline silicon photovoltaic cells, whether or not assembled into modules, of selling their products (i.e., CSPV cells or modules incorporating these cells) in the United States at less than fair value, and of receiving financial assistance from the Chinese governments that benefited the production, manufacture, or exportation of such products.
 JinkoSolar is on the list of the solar companies subject to such investigations by the U.S. Department of Commerce.
 On November 9, 2011, the U.S. Department of Commerce announced that it launched the antidumping duty and countervailing duty investigation into the accusations (the "Investigation").
 On December 7, 2012, the U.S. Department of Commerce issued the antidumping duty order and countervailing duty order.
-As a result, the cash deposits are required to pay on import into US of the crystalline silicon photovoltaic cells, whether or not assembled into modules from China.
+As a result, the cash deposits are required to pay on import into the U.S. of the crystalline silicon photovoltaic cells, whether or not assembled into modules from China.
 The announced cash deposit rates applicable to us are 13.94% (for dumping margin) and 15.24% (for subsidy rate).
 The actual antidumping duty and countervailing duty rates at which entries of covered merchandise will be finally assessed may differ from the announced deposit rates because they are subject to the following administrative reviews by U.S. Department of Commerce.

-On January 23, 2014, the U.S. Department of Commerce announced that it launched the new antidumping duty and countervailing duty investigation into these new accusations (the "New Investigation").
-On June 3, 2014 and July 25, 2014, the U.S. Department of Commerce respectively announced its affirmative preliminary determination in the New Investigations, in accordance with which the following subject merchandise is subject to the New Investigations:
+In January 2014, the U.S. Department of Commerce initiated the first administrative review of the antidumping duty order and countervailing duty order with respect to CSPV cells, whether or not assembled into modules, from China.
+In July 2014, the U.S. Department of Commerce issued the final results of this first administrative review, according to which, our tariff rates for dumping and subsidy are 9.67% and 20.94%, respectively.
+Such rates apply as the final rates on the import into the U.S. of the crystalline silicon photovoltaic cells, whether or not assembled into modules from China, from May 25, 2012 to November 30, 2013 for dumping, and from March 26, 2012 to December 31, 2012 for subsidy, respectively.
+Such rates will be the cash deposit rates applicable to us from July 14, 2015.
+In February 2015 and February 2016, the U.S. Department of Commerce initiated the second administrative and the third administrative review of the antidumping duty order and countervailing duty order with respect to CSPV cells, whether or not assembled into modules, from China, respectively.
+The second and third administrative reviews are pending as of the date of this annual report, and therefore, the final tariff rates applicable to us are subject to change.